The GBA Boating, Safety and Emergencies Committee has put together the following list of Fire & Safety information

 - Most residential fire extinguishers discharge in 8-10 seconds with a range of only 2 to 3.5 metres (6 to 10 feet).
 They should only be used to extinguish small, contained fires or to reduce a fire sufficiently to allow escape.

-This article is intended for general information purposes only.
+This web page is intended for general information purposes only.
 For advice regarding your insurance needs or liability insurance coverage, please contact your insurance broker.
-While we have attempted to provide information that is helpful for our readers, GBA accepts no legal liability for the contents of this article.
+While we have attempted to provide information that is helpful for our readers, GBA accepts no legal liability for the contents of this web page.
 Ensure you check original sources of information on fire prevention and response for further details and updates.
 Check details of the general liability provisions of your insurance coverage if you are involved in providing or supporting firefighting equipment, planning or advice.

 Hot Tips on responding to Fires